krazy8dev/crystaluniononline/docs/ANIMATIONS.md

 # Animation System Documentation

-This document explains how to use the animation system built with Framer Motion in the Heritage Trust Bank application.
+This document explains how to use the animation system built with Framer Motion in the Crystal Union application.

 ## 🎯 Overview